 Teeth whitening is generally not an eligible expense for reimbursement – at least not if tooth discoloration is simply the result of aging and the whitening is done for cosmetic purposes.
 But if tooth discoloration (rising to the level of deformity) was caused by disease, birth defect or injury, expenses for teeth whitening might be reimbursable.
 A doctor’s letter of recommendation certifying the underlying medical condition and/or cause would be required.

 Weight loss programs are eligible for reimbursement only when the expense is accompanied by a physician’s statement indicating that the program is treatment for a specifically named disease or illness.
 Food products are generally not eligible.

 Regarding the treatment of varicose veins, the IRS guidelines for medical reimbursement indicate that if the procedure improves appearance and does not meaningfully promote the proper function of the body or prevent or treat illness or disease, it is not reimbursable.
 A procedure may be reimbursable if it promotes the proper function of the body or prevents or treats an illness or disease.
 A doctor’s certification of the latter would be required before reimbursement could be made.

 Amounts expended for vitamins, nutritional and herbal supplements, and natural medicines will be reimbursable only if the substance is prescribed by a physician to treat a specific medical condition.
 A doctor’s certification is required and must state the supplement by name and the medical condition for which it is intended to treat.
+Your doctor may provide you with certification on letterhead from their office, or you may provide this Letter of Medical Necessity form for your doctor to complete.
 This note is valid for one year from the date written.